Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 }
 ```

-`className` is also a `WQCUCCTWJPFAARBAR` keyword, so you can't use that either.
+`className` is also a `QuantumCodeUnicorn` keyword, so you can't use that either.

 ```java
 funct App() => {